Cycling South Africa: the complete guide and itinerary (40k words!)

 This route took us five daily stages on bicycles at our leisurely pace, but it can certainly be done much faster according to your likes and needs.

-The itinerary starts from Knysna, but not on the usual R339 Prins Alfredpas road, that is joined later.
+The itinerary starts from Knysna, but not on the usual R339 Prins Alfredpas road, which is joined later.
 Knysna was the home of the Khoikhoi, the nomadic shepherds who lived in the southwest of Africa.
 It was geographically difficult to reach for Westerners, but not for long, by 1880 about a thousand people had moved here to trade timber.

 From Knysna, we took an alternative route to the R339, also a dirt road, which passes through the Church of Sant’Ambrogio, built by a group of Italian immigrants who arrived in the nineteenth century from Treviso.